IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 File ``oT_Result_GenerationRampUpSurplus.csv``

-The upward ramp surplus is the additional upward ramp available of a generator until its maximum upward ramp.
+The upward ramp surplus is the additional upward ramp capacity available from a generator until it reaches its maximum upward ramp capacity.

 ============  ==========  ==========  ==============  ===============================
 Identifier                            Header          Description